llamakarma/froniator/README.md

 ````

 As you may have to run as root to post to /var/www, something like this should
-work and leave a log of any errors posted to stdout:
+work and leave a log of any errors posted to stdout.
+I call the script from a shell
+script, it makes it easy to change the script filename during dev/debug without
+having to go to crontab -e each time.

 crontab: